-The 2N3906 device I am using for this article (B&K image below right) with base current of 10 uA predicts a much lower hFE compared to higher base currents as shown in 2N3906 results using the DCA Pro above (Figure 3).
+The 2N3906 device I am using for this article (B&K image below right) with a base current of 10 uA predicts a much lower hFE compared to higher base currents as shown in 2N3906 results using the DCA Pro above (Figure 3).
 While the hFE for the 2N3904 (B&K image below left) is consistent with the DCA Pro results for 2N3904 above since the 10 uA test condition is grouped with the other IB curves.
 But for sorting and comparing devices, the 10 uA test condition limitation may be just fine.

 Figure 4: B&K 2704C multimeter hFE DC current gain measurement for 2N3904 left and 2N3906 right.

 My Fluke meters don’t have an hFE socket.
 Most other high-end DMMs don’t have an hFE socket either.
 Some folks say this is because the multimeter reading is not too close to the official hFE reading, others say that the circuit and socket to measure hFE invalidates safety considerations.
 A great discussion can be found here: